OctopusDeploy/blog/blog/2022-01/jenkins-dynamic-build-agents/index.md

 Before starting, you should also have a clear idea about what Amazon Machine Image (AMI) you want to use.
 An AMI is a pre-built image that includes the operating system and software your EC2 Fleet will create extra machines from.

 Your AMI image should include Java 11 as Jenkins won’t scale without it.
-We used the [OpenJDK 11 Java 11 Ubuntu 18.04 AMI from the AWS Marketplace](https://aws.amazon.com/marketplace/server/configuration?productId=dd67a7a9-d67f-4c91-a5ee-7e32da4da5c8&ref_=psb_cfg_continue), however, you could build your own if you need something specific.
+We use the [OpenJDK 11 Java 11 Ubuntu 18.04 AMI from the AWS Marketplace](https://aws.amazon.com/marketplace/server/configuration?productId=dd67a7a9-d67f-4c91-a5ee-7e32da4da5c8&ref_=psb_cfg_continue), however, you could build your own if you need something specific.
 See [AWS’s documentation for more information on AMIs](https://docs.aws.amazon.com/marketplace/latest/userguide/ami-products.html).

 To create an EC2 Spot Fleet: